What is Place2Be?

 If you have any questions and would like to find out more about the services that Place2Be can provide:

 Please contact the Place2Be School Project Manager: Chloe Szczelkun.
 She is in school all day on Monday, Tuesday and Thursday mornings.
-She can be contacted through the school office or directly on 0208 672 3062, extension 4.
+She can be contacted via the School Office on 0208 672 3062.

 You can also refer your child or seek more information by speaking to your child’s Class Teacher, or the School Inclusion Manager / SENCO.